 (a) by delivering it, or posting it by pre-paid post, to the person’s geographical address or last known geographical address; or

-(b) if the person is represented by a practitioner in connection with the proceedings to which the document relates — by delivering it to the place, or posting it by pre-paid post to the address of the place, where the practitioner conducts business as a practitioner; or
+(b) if the person is represented by a legal practitioner in connection with the proceedings to which the document relates — by delivering it to the place, or posting it by pre-paid post to the address of the place, where the legal practitioner conducts business as a legal practitioner; or

 (c) by the means that the Court directs in a particular case.

 [Rule 5 inserted: Gazette 21 Feb 2007 p.
-580-1.]
+580-1; amended: SL 2022/74 r.
+15.]

 5A.
 Ordinary service, when effected